 To begin with, we must recall that George W. Bush was at first given very little chance of winning.
 He was up against a well-respected vice president whose administration had overseen one of the biggest economic recoveries ever.
 Once upon a time, he’d actually volunteered to serve in Vietnam.
 And for years he had been a champion of sound environmental stewardship.

 But Al Gore wasn’t the main obstacle Bush had to overcome.
 The main obstacle was George W. Bush.
 His candidacy was regarded by many, including many members of his own party, as a bad joke.
 His life had been a long history of behaving like the wealthy playboy he was, with heavy drinking, and reputed cocaine usage – a series of “youthful indiscretions” as he called them, lasting until he was about age 40.
 The evidence was that he had avoided Vietnam by securing a cushy post with the National Guard, and then failed to report for duty for a long period of time.
 He had driven every business he touched into the red (a streak that would remain unbroken after his tenure in the White House).
 He even had an arrest record.
-And then there were the gaffes when he opened his mouth – not only mangling the English language far more acutely and far more often than your average politician (he inspired the collection of several volumes of “Bushisms”), but also committing errors that betrayed an alarming ignorance of history, government and world affairs.
+And then there were the gaffes when he opened his mouth – not only mangling the English language far more acutely and far more often than your average politician (he inspired a collection of several volumes of “Bushisms”), but also committing errors that betrayed an alarming ignorance of history, government and world affairs.
 He even expressed confusion about the function of the executive branch of the federal government, which he was campaigning to lead.
 (C’mon, it’s only a presidential election, not a college exam.)

 Yet Bush also had at least one ace in the hole that would trump any hand Gore could possibly play: campaign strategist Karl Rove, just about the most brilliant political strategist ever, and one of the most brilliant propagandists ever.
 “Turd Blossom”, as Dubya affectionately dubbed him, not only could make a silk purse out of a sow’s ear, he could make the public want to trade in all their silk purses for a single sow’s ear.
 The story goes that when he was a kid in 1960, his family supported Nixon for president, and when a certain girl in the neighborhood -whose family favored Kennedy – found out about this, she pounced on him and beat him up.
 Angered and humiliated, he made it a lifelong mission to get revenge on Democrats, and thus on the female bully.
 And in recent years, he’s been pounding her to a pulp, over and over again.
 (He re-emerged during the 2010 midterms to help the Tea Party jockey into power.)